hpaluch/stm32-lm35-temp/README.md

   in Degrees of Celsius `U` is voltage in `mV`
 - **Problem!: ADC Voltage has significant jitter while DMM shows constant value of 260 mV**
+  - FIXME: I should use AGND instead of GND
 - the STM32F7 USART3 is directly connected to ST-LINK Virtual Com port (no extra hardware init).
 In my case it has name `STMicroelectronics STLink Virtual COM Port`.
 Use 115200 Baud, 8-bit,